-I wish to be on record that I object to the size and scope of this project on the above stated land,
+I wish to be on record that I object to the size and scope of this project on the above stated land, adjacent to my property on Terrace Lane.

 Please forward this email to Devon Morton so that I can be added to the mailing list to continue to receive notifications on the progress of this application.